-Represented the Los Angeles Times in a successful emergency petition to the Ninth Circuit to vacate a prior restraint in a high-profile lawsuit about California’s treatment of mentally ill prisoners.
+Represented the Los Angeles Times in a successful emergency petition to the 9th Circuit to vacate a prior restraint in a high-profile lawsuit about California’s treatment of mentally ill prisoners.
 The trial judge allowed videos to be shown in open court depicting guards using force against inmates, but barred anyone who viewed them from publicly disclosing the names of individuals shown in the videos.
-A unanimous Ninth Circuit panel vacated the prior restraint.
+A unanimous 9th Circuit panel vacated the prior restraint.
 (9th Cir.
 2013)

 Doe v.
 Gangland Prods., Inc.

-Represented A&E Television Networks, LLC and Gangland Productions, Inc., in defending a lawsuit by a former gang member who claimed that he was misled into giving an on-camera interview.
-The Ninth Circuit Court of Appeals strongly affirmed the reach of California’s anti-SLAPP statute in holding that it applied to the claims asserted against Defendants, and struck two of those claims.
+Represented A&E Television Networks, LLC and Gangland Productions, Inc., in defending against a lawsuit by a former gang member who claimed that he was misled into giving an on-camera interview.
+The 9th Circuit Court of Appeals strongly affirmed the reach of California’s anti-SLAPP statute in holding that it applied to the claims asserted against Defendants, and struck two of those claims.
 730 F.3d 946 (9th Cir.
 2013)

 Fazeli v.
 Bank of America

-Represented Bank of America in 9th Circuit Court of Appeals in workplace retaliation case involving manager who accused subordinate of sexual harassment.
+Represented Bank of America in the 9th Circuit Court of Appeals in workplace retaliation case involving manager who accused subordinate of sexual harassment.
 Appeals court affirmed district court’s grant of summary judgment to the Bank, holding that plaintiff failed to show that his protected conduct resulted in the termination of his employment.
 (C.D.
 Cal.
 2011; 9th Cir.
 2013)